Approximate oblique dual frames: Introduction

 A frame is a sequence of vectors in a separable Hilbert space.
 Frames generalize bases \cite{Christensen (2016), Daubechies (1992), Daubechies-Grossmann-Meyer (1986), Duffin-Schaeffer (1952), Heil (2006), Young (2001)}.
 The main difference to bases is that the reconstruction of each vector is not necessarily unique, i.e. there exists more than one collection of coefficients to represent each vector as a combination of the elements of a frame.
 These frame coefficients are associated to other sequences called dual frames.

 In practice, the computation of duals is not exact and sometimes it is even not possible to give in theory an analytic expression of it.
 Another difficulty is that in applications we need to truncate the frame representations in order to work with finite sequences of numbers.
 Also the frame coefficients can in general only be computed approximately.
-Approximate dual frames appear as an answer to these problems \cite{Christensen-Laugesen (2010), Dorfler-Matusiak (2015), Feichtinger-Onchis-Wiesmeyr (2014), Zhang (2018)}.
+Approximate dual frames appear as an answer to these problems \cite{Christensen-Laugesen (2010), Dorfler-Matusiak (2015), Feichtinger-Onchis-Wiesmeyr (2014), Perraudin-Holighaus-Sondergaard-Balazs (2018)}.
 They are also easier to build and can be adapted to our needs.

 For frames in a subspace, the reconstruction can also be done with coefficients that depend on duals that do not necessarily belong to the same subspace.
-These are known as oblique dual frames \cite{Akinlar-Gabardo (2008), Eldar-Christensen (2006), Christensen-Eldar (2004), Eldar (2003a), Eldar (2003b), Eldar-Werther (2005), Hemmat-Gabardo (2009)}.
+These are known as oblique dual frames \cite{Eldar-Christensen (2006), Christensen-Eldar (2004), Eldar (2003a), Eldar (2003b), Eldar-Werther (2005), Kim-Koo-Lim (2013), Koo-Lim (2013), Koo-Lim (2015), Xiao-Zhu-Zeng (2013)}.
+These dual frames are related with oblique projections and are of particular interest in signal processing, where the goal is to recover the signal itself.
 In this situation we again have the limitations and the computational difficulties described before.
 Moreover, sometimes the subspaces are given by the problem and there exists a unique oblique dual frame.
 This unique oblique dual could need to be improved in some aspects.
-In order to respond to these different problems, in this work we introduce the concept of approximate oblique dual frames and study its properties.
+In order to respond to these different problems, in this work we introduce the concept of approximate oblique dual frames and study its properties, first in the setting of separable Hilbert spaces and then in shift-invariant subspaces of $L^{2}\paren{\mathbb{R}}$.
 Since in general there exists more than one approximate oblique dual, we also gain freedom in its construction.

 In Section 2 we give a brief review of existing definitions and results.
+In Sections 3 to 6, we introduce and investigate the notion of approximate oblique dual frames in the setting of separable Hilbert spaces.
+In Sections 7 and 8, we focus on approximate oblique dual frames in shift-invariant subspaces of $\Lebcuad$.

-In Section 3 we introduce the notion of approximate oblique dual frames and investigate some of its properties.
+In Section 3, we introduce the notion of $\epsilon$-approximate coblique dual frames, where $\epsilon>0$, and investigate some of its properties.
 We also give its interpretation in the setting of signal processing theory and the conditions of uniqueness and consistency in order to have a good approximation of a signal.

-In Section 4 we obtain characterizations of approximate oblique dual frames, in terms of series expansions as well as in terms of operators.
+In Section 4, we obtain characterizations of approximate oblique dual frames, in terms of series expansions as well as in terms of operators.